 Busr was set at 41,371 t of total commercial biomass, which corresponds to 40% of the maximum estimated commercial biomass over the period from 1997 to 2008 (Fig. 4), which serves as a proxy of maximum sustainable yield.
 Blim was set at 9,970 t (Fig. 4) of residual commercial biomass, defined as the lowest estimated residual biomass over the period from 1997 to 2008.
 Flim was set at 34.6% (Fig. 4), corresponding to the average annual exploitation rate for fishery years 1998 to 2009, defined as the total landings divided by commercial biomass estimate from the previous year.
 See DFO (2010) for further details on the specification of these reference points.

 The risk analysis calculates the probabilities of two events: that the remaining biomass from the 2021 survey falls below the Upper Stock Reference of 9,970 t, or that the total commercial biomass from the 2021 survey falls below the limit reference point of 41,371 t.
-These probabilities were calculated using projected recruitment biomass to the fishery (R-1) in 2021, application of the average mortality rate in the past 5-years, and application of the proposed total allowable catch (TAC level.
+These probabilities were calculated using projected recruitment biomass to the fishery (R-1) in 2021, application of the average mortality rate in the past 5-years, and application of the proposed total allowable catch (TAC) level.

 The projected R-1 biomass in 2021 was estimated using a Bayesian model described in Surette and Wade (2006) and Wade et al. (2014), based on survey abundances of pre-recruits R-4, R-3 and R-2.
 The model incorporated estimation errors in the abundances.
 Proposed TACs were set according to the prescribed Harvest Control Rule for snow crab (ref).
 The risk analysis incorporated uncertainty due to the recent increases in survey catchability by considering different levels of bias on the commercial biomass estimates for 2019 and 2020.